Chiquito falls into administration with 1,500 jobs impacted

 The Restaurant Group, which also owns Wagamama and Frankie & Benny's, said it would also shut its Food and Fuel chain of pubs in London.

-Around 1,500 jobs are likely to be affected and the move comes less than a week after the company said sales plummeted 12.5% over two weeks.
+About 1,500 jobs are likely to be affected and the move comes less than a week after the company said sales plummeted 12.5 per cent over two weeks.

 A spokesman said: "Covid-19 has had an immediate and significant impact on trading across the Group.